What is Sell-Through Rate?

 XYZ Store is a local grocery store.
 Its owner wants to assess the store’s sell-through rate in order to improve inventory management.
 Last month, the store received 200 units of products from its suppliers.
 At the same time, the store sold 140 units of its products for a month.
 The rate can be calculated in the following way:

 A sell-through rate of 70% is a solid result.
 However, if the store’s owner wants to increase the figure in the future, he has two options.
 The first option includes the acceleration of sales.
 For example, the store may start some promotions to sell more units in the next month.
-Alternatively, the store may order less from its suppliers, which will also result in a higher sell-through percentage.
+Alternatively, the store may order less from its suppliers, resulting in a higher sell-through percentage.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: